kaylie-a/cs3300-group/README.md

 ```

 **Soundfonts**

 Download .sf2 file for piano audio: https://drive.google.com/file/d/1VZkoiVOonffpJWxZah-AdQkxaTFIzZ6q/view
-Place file in soundfonts folder for the piano keys' audio.
+Place file in a folder called "soundfonts" for the piano keys' audio.

 ## MIDI files
 DigiPiano's Learning mode uses MIDI song files to play alongside the piano.
 Directory folders "melodies" and "songs" contain free files to use in the program.